hobofan/collected-robotic-arms/README.md

 Uses an Arduino as a stepper driver and includes a custom Python program and Windows GUI to control it.

+Kickstarter announced for project in March 2018.
+Marking this as not purchasable for now.

   Open Hardware files available: **Yes**